sf-wdi-25/notes/week-09-project2/day-01-validations-tests/dusk-rspec/README.md

   end
   ```

 > It's also possible to use FFaker to generate some data either for `User.create` or for FactoryGirl.
-But FFaker can run into intermittent issues because it can produce duplicate data.
+But FFaker can run into intermittent issues because it can produce duplicate data or results you may not expect.
 Therefore many people prefer to use FactoryGirl `sequence`.

 Assuming we've already set `user` with first and last names, we can then test that the `full_name` method correctly calculates the full name: